-4. Press the start switch button located on the left-side handlebar control; then when the engine starts, release the button.
+4. On 7000 models, rotate the key to the START position; then when the engine starts, release the key.
+5. On 9000 models, press the start switch button located on the left-side handlebar control; then when the engine starts, release the button.